-Table 65: 30-Year Cost-Effectiveness Summary Per Dwelling Unit - SZHP - Midrise and Highrise Combined for Climate Zone 16
+Table 74: 30-Year Cost-Effectiveness Summary Per Dwelling Unit - SZHP - Midrise and Highrise Combined for Climate Zone 16

-Window Type Benefits TDV Energy Cost Savings + Other PV Savings a (2023 PV\$) Costs Total Incremental PV Cost Savings b (2023 PV\$) Benefit-to-Cost Ratio Percentage Impact c Midrise Highrise Midrise Highrise Midrise Highrise Midrise Highrise All Other \$1,161 \$1,436 \$906 \$926 1.28 1.55 69% 0.2% Curtain wall \$599 \$743 \$973 \$1,029 0.62 0.72 6% 8% Class AW \$554 \$677 \$983 \$1,044 0.56 0.65 14% 3% Combined \$993 \$935 1.06 1
+Window Type Saving PV Benefits lergy Cost gs + Other / Savings a 2023 PV\$) PV Cos Costs cremental t Savings b 2023 PV\$) Bene fit-to-Cost Ratio P ercentage Impact c Midrise Highrise Midrise Highrise Midrise Highrise Midrise Highrise All Other \$1,161 \$1,436 \$906 \$926 1.28 1.55 69% 0.2% Curtain wall \$599 \$743 \$973 \$1,029 0.62 0.72 6% 8% Class AW \$554 \$677 \$983 \$1,044 0.56 0.65 14% 3% Combined \$993 \$935 1.06

 - a.
 Benefits: TDV Energy Cost Savings + Other PV Savings: Benefits include TDV energy cost savings over the period of analysis (Energy + Environmental Economics 2016, 51-53).
 This source to be updated when 2022 TDV methodology report is released by the Energy Commission.
 Other savings are discounted at a real (nominal inflation) three percent rate.
 Other PV savings include incremental first-cost savings if proposed first cost is less than current first cost.
-Includes PV maintenance costs savings if PV of proposed maintenance costs is less than PV of current maintenance costs. - b.
+Includes PV maintenance cost savings if PV of proposed maintenance costs is less than PV of current maintenance costs. - b.
 Costs: Total Incremental Present Valued Cost Savings: Costs include incremental equipment, replacement, and maintenance costs over the period of analysis.
 Costs are discounted at a real (inflation-adjusted) three percent rate and if PV of proposed maintenance costs is greater than PV of current maintenance costs.
 If incremental maintenance cost is negative, it is treated as a positive benefit.
 If there are no total incremental PV costs, the B/C ratio is infinite. - c.
-Percentage Impact: Calculated by multiplying the percentage of dwelling units with each window type shown in Table 22 by the relative percentages of midrise (89%) and highrise (11%) buildings that make up all midrise and highrise buildings combined.
+Percentage Impact: Calculated by multiplying the percentage of dwelling units with each window type shown in Table 22 by the relative percentages of mid-rise (89%) and high-rise (11%) buildings that make up all midrise and high-rise buildings combined.